Walt Disney World Touring Plan: Three Day Park Hopper

 After the Safari, explore the park as you see fit, making judicious use of Fast Passes.
 Try to keep moving in a circle rather than backtracking or criss-crossing the park.
 Animal Kingdom is the largest of the Walt Disney World parks in terms of square footage, so remember to move quickly to cover the distance.
 However, Animal Kingdom is a half-day park in number of attractions, so with a reasonable pace you should be able to visit all of the major attractions by 2 pm.

 Make your way directly to Epcot.
 Grab lunch from a counter service restaurant (the food court at The Land is highly recommended) and continue your touring.
-Remember that pavilions at Epcot are huge, and most contain several small attractions in addition to a major attraction, so keep an eye on the time.
+Remember that pavilions at Epcot Center are huge, and most contain several small attractions in addition to a major attraction, so keep an eye on the time.
 Future World is open until 7 pm, while the World Showcase closes at 9:00.
 You should be able to finish the major attractions in Future World by 6 pm if you maintain a steady pace.